openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

       switch.
 Specifically, any system previous to SUSE 10 may not have the Entrust CA in its system certificate store.
 For these systems, utilities such as wget may present an error when trying to pull a resource from opensuse.org over an SSL connection.
-The solution is to either run wget with the â€œâ€“no-check-certificateâ€ option or to add the Entrust root to the system certificate store (found in /etc/ssl/certs).
+The solution is to either run wget with the “–no-check-certificate” option or to add the Entrust root to the system certificate store (found in /etc/ssl/certs).
 Browsers and cURL use their own certificate store and should not be affected by this switch, even on older systems.